Affordable Long Term Care Insurance for Retirees

 How Benefits Are Triggered

-Most LTC contracts pay benefits when a licensed professional certifies that you’re unable to perform at least two of the six Activities of Daily Living (ADLs)—bathing, dressing, eating, toileting, transferring, continence—or when you have a qualifying severe cognitive impairment requiring substantial supervision.
-After you meet any contractual waiting period (the elimination period), the policy begins reimbursing or indemnifying eligible expenses up to the daily or monthly maximum.
+Most long term care contracts pay benefits when a licensed professional certifies that you’re unable to perform at least two of the six Activities of Daily Living (ADLs)—bathing, dressing, eating, toileting, transferring, and continence—or when you have a qualifying severe cognitive impairment requiring substantial supervision.

 What Impacts the Cost of LTC Insurance?